Training

 How often should women strength train?

 Most women benefit from 3–4 strength sessions per week, focusing on full-body or upper/lower splits.
-Recovery matters just as much as effort, especially when balancing work, family, and stress.
+Recovery matters just as much as effort so making sure your rest and recovery days are a part of your program is key.

 Strength training is one of the most powerful tools women have to support their health, energy, and confidence long-term.
 It is not about lifting the heaviest weight possible.
 It is about building a body that feels strong, capable, and resilient.

-Programs inside the Heather Robertson App are structured to guide you through progressive strength training without guesswork, making it easier to stay consistent and see results.
+Programs inside the Heather Robertson app are structured to guide you through progressive strength training without guesswork, making it easier to stay consistent and see results.
+Choose from a variety of programs and get started today–it's never too late to start building strength!